Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ```

 ## DoStatement
-This is a classic do-while-loop where the condition is evaluated after every loop iteration.
+This is a classic do while loop where the condition is evaluated after every loop iteration.

 Interesting fields: